Graph Neural Network Based Access Point Selection for Cell-Free Massive MIMO Systems: Graph neural network based access point selection

 In the training phase, after obtaining the final node embeddings $\mathrm{Z}_{AP-UE}$, the confidence of the link between UE $k \in \mathcal{K}$ and AP $l \in \mathcal{C}^{cluster}_{l_k}$ is calculated using

-where $\sigma$ is the sigmoid function and $\mathcal{C}^{cluster}_{l_k}$ is the initial cluster considered for the link prediction task.
+where $\sigma$ is the sigmoid function and $\mathcal{C}^{cluster}_{l_k}$ is the initial cluster of APs, closest to master AP $l_k$, considered for the link prediction task.
 In order to train the GNN, training graphs with known positive and negative edges are provided.
-Here, the link $R_{l,k}$ where $R_{l_k,k} - R_{l,k} < D_{dB}$ is considered as a potential link and hence labeled as a positive edge.
-All the other links which do not meet above criterion in labeled as negative edges.
-Here $D_{dB}$ is a hyper parameter that needs be decided when creating the training dataset.
-The idea behind this criterion is that since $l_k$ is the AP with strongest signal to the UE $k$, closed loop power control is performed to ensure the receiver is not saturated.
-Therefore, selecting a fixed number of APs is not effective as if the difference in signal strength between strongest link and links to other APs are too significant.
-After edges are labeled, the GNN is trained using the binary cross entropy as the loss function.
+For the UE $k \in \mathcal{K}$, the links $(l,k) \in \mathcal{E}_{UE}$, $\forall l \in \mathcal{C}^{cluster}_{l_k}$ where $R_{l_k,k} - R_{l,k} < D_{dB}$, are considered as potential links and hence labeled as positive edges in the graph $\mathcal{G}_{AP-UE}$.
+The links $(l,k) \in \mathcal{E}_{UE}$, $\forall l \in \mathcal{C}^{cluster}_{l_k}$ which does not meet the above criterion is labeled as negative edges.
+Here $R_{l,k}$ is the measured RSRP of the AP $l$ reported by the UE $k$ and $D_{dB}$ is a hyper parameter that needs be decided when creating the training dataset.
+The assumption behind this criterion is that there exist a closed loop power control between the master AP $l_k$ and the UE $k$.
+Therefore, selecting a fixed number of APs with strongest links is not effective as signal strength of some of the links may be significantly weaker than the strongest link.
+After the edges are labeled, the GNN is trained using binary cross entropy as the loss function.

-In the inference stage, for a UE $\hat{k}$ that established a connection with a AP $l_{\hat{k}}$, as explained above $\mathcal{G}_{AP-UE}$ is constructed after obtaining $R_{l,\hat{k}} \text{ }\forall l \in \mathcal{C}^{R}_{l_{\hat{k}}}$ through RRC reconfiguration signalling.
-Then the embeddings for the nodes are obtained to calculate the confidence and classify the link.
-Since the AP node embeddings are independent from $X_{UE}$ and number of UE nodes, final node embeddings for the AP nodes can be cached to save computational power.
+In the inference stage, for the UE $\hat{k}$ that established a connection with the AP $l_{\hat{k}}$, as explained above, $\mathcal{G}_{AP-UE}$ is constructed after obtaining $R_{l,\hat{k}}, \text{ }\forall l \in \mathcal{C}^{R}_{l_{\hat{k}}}$ from measurement reports which are configured through RRC signaling.
+Then the embeddings for the nodes are obtained to calculate the confidence values and classify the links.
+Since the AP node embeddings are independent from $X_{UE}$ and the number of UE nodes, final node embeddings for the AP nodes can be cached to save computational power.